 About melody moezzi

-Melody Moezzi is a writer, activist, attorney and award-winning author.
+Melody Moezzi is a writer, speaker, activist, attorney and award-winning author.
 Her latest book is the critically acclaimed memoir Haldol and Hyacinths: A Bipolar Life, now in paperback.
 Her first book, War on Error: Real Stories of American Muslims, earned her a Georgia Author of the Year Award and a Gustavus Myers Center for the Study of Bigotry and Human Rights Honorable Mention in 2007.

 Moezzi's writing has appeared in The New York Times, The Washington Post, The Guardian, The Christian Science Monitor, The Daily Beast, Al Arabiya, The South China Morning Post, Hürriyet, The Straits Times, Parabola and The Yale Journal for Humanities in Medicine, among many other outlets.